jch00oo/CAA-Data-Analysis-Project/README.md

   <img src="https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/Screen%20Shot%202020-12-04%20at%209.52.30%20PM.png" width="450" title="avg # of clicks per category">
 </p>

 However, averages are prone to problems due to extremes.
-So I created a boxplot of the distribution of the number of clicks per category.
+So we created a boxplot of the distribution of the number of clicks per category.
 I found that links with a description were really skewed due to a few outliers.

 <p align="center">
   <img src="https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/Screen%20Shot%202020-12-04%20at%2010.02.56%20PM.png" width="350" title="Boxplot of Distributions">